 5. Chor Bazar

 Just when you thought that Mumbai’s streetside shopping is all about clothes and accessories, there’s a place that proves otherwise.
-Chor bazar, which dates back to British ruled India, is one of the busiest and noisiest markets, hence the name ‘Shor Bazar.’
+Chor bazar, which dates back to British ruled India, is one of the busiest and noisiest Mumbai street markets, hence the name ‘Shor Bazar.’
 Over time, because the English couldn’t say ‘shor,’ it became ‘Chor.’
 With cramped streets, dilapidated buildings, and obscure antique stores brimming with objects of yore, the place still retains its old world charm.
-It has typewriters, brass statues (of all sizes), artifacts (sometimes, stolen), reeled cameras, tape recorders, and other collector’s items even from the relics of pre-independent India.
+This Mumbai street shopping place has typewriters, brass statues (of all sizes), artifacts (sometimes, stolen), reeled cameras, tape recorders, and other collector’s items even from the relics of pre-independent India.

 They say you can build an aircraft with everything you get in Crawford.
 It’s also one of the oldest markets in the city.
 One side of the market comprises stores that sell home decor, clothes, accessories, shoes, lingerie, novelty items, etc. The other side has huge Victorian buildings with vast corridors filled with shops that sell fruit, dry fruits, cosmetics, furniture, baking goods, party items, meat, spices, etc. It’s a world in itself, and you’ve got to see it to believe it.
 But, the hidden treasures are the cosmetic stores that sell beauty products of all ranges at the lowest possible prices.